dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/info.md

 ## Details

 > Screen readers requires numbers to be formatted properly in order to be read as numbers.
-The **Number** component will help to achieve this requirement.
+The **NumberFormat** component will help to achieve this requirement.

 So, numbers are formatted differently for screen readers than the visual number.
 And numbers also gets assigned a `lang` attribute, so the screen reader knows what language (locale) should be used on the particular number, even if the text around not corresponds to the same language.

 ## Accessibility

-To enhance the **Copy & Paste** experience of copying numbers into other applications, the Number component automatically changes the number formatting to be without thousand separator and to have a dot, instead of a coma for the decimal separator.
+To enhance the **Copy & Paste** experience of copying numbers into other applications, the NumberFormat component automatically changes the number formatting to be without thousand separator and to have a dot, instead of a coma for the decimal separator.

 **NVDA** has also [issues](https://github.com/nvaccess/nvda/issues/8874) on reconciling the `lang` attribute, this makes it hard to have a solid and good working solution for reading numbers.
 VoiceOver on desktop makes a perfect job there.